Easily find upgrades for your BMW!

 Add to it the way BMW B58 engines are designed, with capable cooling, strong blocks, a heat encapsulation system that makes them warm-up faster (therefore preventing engine wear), and you get a package that should last for years – and it’s possible to improve its longevity even more!

-Read on to see how Perfected Performance BMW engine tuning can further increase the reliability of the B58 in your car.
+Read on to see how Awaken Performance BMW engine tuning can further increase the reliability of the B58 in your car.

 Currently, the BMW B58 engine can be found in most of the current 40i and M-badged 40i BMW models as well as some of the F generation cars.
 This list includes: